-- 1 Lesson E provides instruction on the proper and common uses of semicolons and colons. - 1 Differentiation Consideration: Provide students with the following definition and examples for conjunctive adverb: an adverb (word that modifies a verb, adjective, or another adverb) that connects ideas in a sentence (e.g., also, besides, consequently, finally, however, instead, meanwhile, next, otherwise, similarly, still, then). - Students record the definition for conjunctive adverb in the appropriate section of their vocabulary journals.
+- 1 Lesson E provides instruction on the proper and common uses of semicolons and colons. - 1 Differentiation Consideration: Provide students with the following definition and examples for conjunctive adverb: an adverb (word that modifies a verb, adjective, or another adverb) that connects ideas in a sentence (e.g., also, besides, consequently, finally, however, instead, meanwhile, next, otherwise, similarly, still, then). - ▶ Students write the definition of conjunctive adverb in the appropriate section of their vocabulary journals.